AndrasKovacs/elaboration-zoo/nosubst.md

     -- ?? now we should return a VPi Type (Val -> Val)`, but we simply don't have `Val -> Val`.
 ```

 `Lam` is indeed at the heart of the issue.
-Traditionally, we check lambdas by checking the body with a neutral variable substituted in, then abstracting over that variable after the checking is finished.
-In contrast, if we have a lambda immediately applied to an argument, couldn't we just skip one round of instantiation and abstraction, and check the lambda body with the actual argument being stored in the environment?
+We might check lambdas by checking the body with a neutral variable substituted in, then abstracting over that variable after the checking is finished.
+However, if we have a lambda immediately applied to an argument, maybe we could skip one round of instantiation and abstraction, and check the lambda body with the actual argument being stored in the environment:

 ```haskell
 infer cxt@(vs, ts, d) (App (Lam a t) x) = do